 Prince Philip, the Duke of Edinburgh, celebrated his 99th birthday in 2020 – and while the much-loved husband to the Queen may have scaled down his public appearances in recent years, he still remains a hugely fascinating character.
-Perhaps known in years gone by in being ‘gaffe prone’, the Duke has been a source of wit and humour in a royal saga which has seen all kinds of drama over the past four decades.
+Perhaps known in years gone by in being ‘gaffe prone’, the Duke has been a source of wit and humor in a royal saga which has seen all kinds of drama over the past four decades.

 But how much do you really know about the Duke?
 Here are a few interesting facts about Prince Philip which might surprise you.

 Philip was born in Corfu, Greece, and was actually in line to the Greek throne at the time.
 However, the family was exiled during his childhood, following accusations his father – a general – faced of treason.
 Philip would head to Britain to live with relatives, while his father went to Monaco, and his mother to Switzerland.

 Prince Philip has many different titles.
 Among them, he is Colonel of the Grenadier Guards.
-These Guards help with the Trooping of the Colour.
+These Guards help with the Trooping of the Color.
 He has also served as Chancellor at several universities, such as Salford, Edinburgh, Wales, and Cambridge.

 The Duke of Edinburgh is multilingual – he is Greek by nationality, has lived in Britain much his life, and can speak French fluently.

 Prince Philip is responsible for awarding a staggering array of different prizes.
 In fact, it’s down to him to award as many as 75 different medals and honours.